aws-amplify/docs/js/api.md

 #### Query Declarations

-Amplify cli codegen automatically generates all possible GraphQL statements (queries, mutations and subscriptions) and saves it in `src/graphql` folder.
+Amplify cli codegen automatically generates all possible GraphQL statements (queries, mutations and subscriptions) and for JavaScript applications saves it in `src/graphql` folder
 ```js
 import * as queries from './graphql/queries';
 import * as mutations from './graphql/mutations';